ahtsham58/ahtsham58.github.io/_pages/about.md

  <br>

-In 2019, I joined University of Klagenfurt, Austria, where I investigated language generation and retrieval-based methods in terms of their impact on the quality and usabaility of conversational recommender systems.
+In 2019, I joined University of Klagenfurt, Austria, as a Senior Scientist at the Institute of Artificial Intelligence and Cyber security (AICS).
+During my stay at Information Systems research group, I investigated language generation and retrieval-based methods in terms of their impact on the quality and usabaility of conversational recommender systems.
 This journey led me to earning a PhD degree in the Applied AI (ML/NLP/UX) domain with 10+ peer-reviewed publications.
 In essence, it turned out to be a great journey where I explored how people interact with intelligent conversational systems and technology can feel more natural, predictable, and human intutive.
-Eventually, I discovered what excites me the most: building AI that doesn’t just work in theory, but actually creates value in the real world.

  <br><br>
 Over the past decade, I’ve been lucky to work across research labs, startups, and global enterprises in areas like travel, leasing & finance, e-commerce, and enterprise digital/data platforms.
-I see myself as a scientific liaison between R&D, engineering, and design — eager to apply what I’ve learned and refined over the years on a broader, practical scale, while learing from others, upscalling expertise and creating positive impact.
+I see myself as a scientific liaison between R&D, engineering, and design — eager to apply what I’ve learned and refined over the years on a broader, practical scale, while learing from others, upscalling expertise and creating impact.

  <br> <br>
-My primary research interests lies at the intersection of <i>Artificial Intelligence (AI), Natural Language Processing (NLP), and Human-computer Interaction (assistive technologies, human factors, UI/UX)</i>  research.
+My primary research interests lies at the intersection of <i>Artificial Intelligence (AI), Natural Language Processing (NLP), and Human-computer Interaction (assistive technologies, human factors, UX)</i>  research.
 In the below figure, I mentioned what excites me to get on.

 <br>